labomics/MINERVA/README.md

    The integrated performance was subsequently assessed using the **3.Evaluate Performance** framework.
    <br>
 ### (2) Generalization to Novel Queries
-   Pre-trained model from **_De novo_ Integration** can serve as a reference atlas seamlessly integrating unseen query data and accurately transfers cell-type labels without the need for de novo integration or fine-tuning.<br>
+   Pre-trained model from **scenarios (1)** can serve as a reference atlas seamlessly integrating unseen query data and accurately transfers cell-type labels without the need for de novo integration or fine-tuning.<br>

    ```
    # Set up Large-scale Reference Atlas